 Step 2: The IMDA assesses and classifies the content accordingly.
 For controversial titles, the IMDA will consult the Films Consultative Panel (FCP) or focus groups to gather more feedback and views prior to making a classification decision.

-Step 3: The applicant is then informed of the rating and consumer advice (if any).
+Step 3: The applicant is then informed of the rating decision and consumer advice (if any) via a classification certificate or classification notification.

-Step 4B: For ADV16 games, the applicant is to affix self-printed classification labels for duplicate copies for distribution.
-A sample of the ADV16 rating label can be downloaded here (208.28KB).
-The image file of the rating marking can be downloaded here.
+Step 4: For ADV16 and M18 games, the applicant is to affix self-printed classification labels for duplicate copies for distribution.
+Samples of the ADV16 and M18 rating labels and image files of the rating markings can be downloaded from the links below.

 Step 5: If the applicant does not agree with the rating, an appeal can be made to the Films Appeal Committee (FAC).